KainosSoftwareLtd/vision-processing-web-tool/README.md

 1. Load your image into QGIS

 !["How to open a satellite image"](https://github.com/KainosSoftwareLtd/vision-processing-web-tool/blob/master/Screen%20Shot%202018-02-13%20at%2009.15.48.png?raw=true)

+      a.
+Or you can drag it into the workspace window

 2. On the tool bar click on Raster - extraction - clipper.